 I am buying a new build apartment in Bridgend.
 Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 Can you give me some examples of some of the questions asked in new build legal work.

 Here are examples of a few leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Bridgend

 Where service of notices and proceedings can be at the property demised please confirm that this can be amended to include simultaneous services at the Lessees’ solicitors’ offices where the Lessee from time to time is not resident in the UK - such solicitors may be varied by notice in writing to the Landlord from time to time but otherwise will be as previously specified.
 The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.
 Please supply evidence that the form of Lease proposed has been approved by the Land Registry.
 Forfeiture - bankruptcy or liquidation must not apply under this provision.
 Where there is an Undertaking being granted there is the risk of forfeiture of the Headlease subject to relief if one or more of the Underlessees are willing to accept the original Head Lessee’s obligations as otherwise relief will be denied to the Underlessees.
 The only alternatives are the Head Lessor agreeing not to forfeit the Headlease or the Head Lessee guaranteeing to the Underlessees that it will not be in breach of the Headlease.

-In what way does the Landlord & Tenant Act 1954 affect my commercial premises in Bridgend and how can your lawyers assist?
+In what way does the Landlord & Tenant Act 1954 affect my business offices in Bridgend and how can your lawyers assist?